 Open-pit mining in the Canadian Malartic pit was completed in 2023 and is continuing in the adjacent Barnat pit, which is expected to operate through 2029.
 The Canadian Malartic pit is now being used for in-pit tailings disposals.
 The new underground Odyssey mine, where mining began from the Odyssey South zone in 2023, is expected to produce 8.5 million ounces of payable gold from 2023 to 2042.

 Both open-pit and underground ores are processed at the 60,000-tpd-capacity Canadian Malartic mineral processing facility, using a crushing-grinding process to recover gold and silver.
 The Odyssey mine is expected to use approximately one third of the mill capacity, leaving approximately 40,000 tpd of excess capacity starting in 2028.
-The Company is assessing opportunities to leverage that excess capacity with its “Fill the Mill” strategy.

 Location